noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ada@forgottenimplant:/var/www/phpmyadmin/tmp$ curl 127.0.0.1/tmp/shell.php
 ```

-With the above we receive a connection back in our new shell as www-data
+With the above we receive a connection back in our new shell as www-data.

 ## Become root